pearupung/csharpcourse/README.md

 - The menu stack is an interesting idea.
 When the user wishes to quit, the only logical condition would be that the stack is empty.
 I'm wary of that option - it seems ingenious but I'm afraid it will bite me in the hand someday or sometime in the future I won't like it.
 Let's implement it anyhow.
+- Absolutely astonishing is the fear of thinking how to store the menus.
+Is recursive the best or is there a better way that is more flat and useful?
+Let's use the current solution for now, the fear seems baseless.